sandeshsn70/CarbonOS/README.md

 AI-based Carbon Emission Intelligence Platform

 CarbonOS is a full-stack AI-powered Carbon Intelligence Platform that calculates, predicts, and analyzes carbon emissions using rule-based logic and machine learning models.
-It follows a microservices architecture built with React, Spring Boot, and Flask ML services.
+It follows a microservices architecture built with React, Spring Boot, and Flask (ML).

 🚀 Key Features